 - Please inform us if any of the above details change during the year.

-- Tickets bought online must be used within one month of purchase and are non-refundable.
+- Tickets bought online are non-refundable.

 - Annual tickets are non-transferable – they can only be used by the named pass holder.